adrielt07/CS110C_group_project/README.md

 File Name | Description
 --- | ---
-`LinearStructures\*` | Examples of different data structures (such as stack, double linked list, queue, etc) `linkenode.h` | Base singly linked list structure used by simplestat `simplestat.h` | SimpleStat class declarations `simplestat.cpp` | SimpleStat implementations `main.cpp` | Used to test out SimpleStat's functions (feel free to change or play around with this file)
+`LinearStructures\*` | Examples of different data structures (such as stack, double linked list, queue, etc) `linkenode.h` | Base singly linked list structure used by Simple_stat `simple_stat.h` | Simple_stat class declarations `main.cpp` | Used to test out Simple_stat's functions (feel free to change or play around with this file) `archived` | Contains old files used as a reference (class declaration and implementation are in two separate files - doesn't meet the project's requirements so had to archived it).

 ### Methods Available